Sambalpur: Lost Temples of Hirakud Dam

 These are remnants of temples submerged after the dam was completed in 1957.
 In summer, due to the receding water of the dam, the structures become visible.
 These hidden treasures have finally caught the attention of historians and steps are being taken to understand the historical significance of these temples which periodically go under water, only to resurface again.
 Many temples have been destroyed after 58 years of underwater existence.
 However, some remain intact.

 Interest in these lost temples has been rekindled after two stones, etched with writing ('Shila Lekha'), were recovered from what is believed to be the Padmaseni temple of the submerged Padmapur village.
 The temples located inside the reservoir area were part of the then Padmapur, one of the oldest and most populous villages in the region prior to the dam construction.
 More than 200 temples were submerged by the dam; nearly 150 temples have either perished or are underwater and about 50 are visible during summer.
 These lost temples present excellent opportunities for scuba diving enthusiasts to explore under the Hirakud Dam.
 These temple are visible to visitors on boats only during the summer months of May and June.

 Politics

 Sambalpur is part of Sambalpur (Lok Sabha constituency).
-Sitting MP from Sambalpur is Mr Nitesh Gangadev of Bhartiya Janata Party (BJP).
+Sitting MP from Sambalpur is Mr Dharmendra Pradhan of Bhartiya Janata Party (BJP).
 The current MLA of Sambalpur (Odisha Vidhan Sabha constituency) is Jayanarayan Mishra of Bhartiya Janata Party (BJP).
 Previous MLAs from this seat were Dr. Raseswari Panigrahi (BJD), who won this seat in 2014; Durgashankar Pattanaik of INC, in 1995 and 1990; Sraddhakar Supakar of INC in 1985; Ashwini Kumar Guru of INC (I) in 1980; and Late Dr. Jhasaketan Sahu of JNP in 1977.
 Sriballav Panigrahi of Indian National Congress represented Sambalpur in the Odisha Lesgislative Assembly in 1971 and 1973.